Susilkessav/F1_Prediction/README.md

 # F1_Prediction
 ## Project Description
 This project is designed to analyze and predict loan approval statuses based on a range of demographic and financial factors.
 It employs a dataset that includes various attributes such as gender, marital status, education, employment status, income levels, credit history, and property area among others.
-The project is split into two main components detailed in the Jupyter notebooks:

 ## Data Analysis and Statistical Approaches (Data_AnalysisStatistic_Approach.ipynb):
 * Exploratory Data Analysis (EDA): Visual and statistical analysis to understand the distributions and relationships of various features in the dataset.